 Carbonaceous species are the least understood and most difficult to characterize of all aerosol chemical components.
 Total aerosol carbon mass (TC) can be divided into three fractions: inorganic carbonates, organic carbon (OC), and a third fraction called variously elemental carbon, black carbon, soot, or refractory carbon.
 Some of these terms are related to the measurement method used.
 When using optical methods, the light-absorbing component is commonly called black carbon, even though the optical method is not specific for carbon.
 On the other hand, thermal methods discriminate between elemental (i.e. refractory) carbon and organic carbon.
-For the purposes of this report, the term black carbon (BC) will be used throughout for optical methods.
+For the purposes of this report, the term black carbon (BC) will be used throughout for optical measurements of the third fraction and elemental carbon (EC) for thermal methods.